 Opiates can be ingested, snorted, smoked, and injected.
-Opiates suppress the body functions often causing individuals to pass out or go “on the nod” between awake and semi-consciousness.
-This pain reliever is also associated with mood swings, increased weight gain, and nausea and constipation.
+Opiates suppress body functions often causing individuals to pass out or go “on the nod” between awake and semi-consciousness.
+This pain reliever is also associated with mood swings, increased weight gain, nausea, and constipation.

 Why Are Opiates Addictive?